NathanBraslavski/angular-practicum/README.md

   - ## New feature (20 points)
     ✨ you are required to implement a global notification.
 In this [feature request](https://github.com/natanbr/angular-practicum/issues/4) you will find all the requirements and an example.

+   ⚠️ Do not use any external library.
+In this part we are interested in seeing your code.

 ## Part 3: Code review (20 points) 👀
   Lastly, in this part you are required to do a quick code review.
   Our goal is to see if you can recognize all the problematic and "smelly" code issues.